 - feature call to action buttons that are clearly marked and have a distinct color.

+Usability Should be Job OneIt’s too easy for designers to get caught up in designing notifications for the sake of designing notifications.
+It seems like almost every single app out there is replete with alerts and notification features.
 The biggest job for designers is deciding what notification should ultimately find its way to the end user since not all info is obviously going to be essential to the user.
 When the notification has a direct impact on the user’s UX, then it has to be pushed to the user, otherwise it probably doesn’t need to be shown.

 Marc’s a copywriter who covers design news for Web Designer Depot.
 Find out more about him at thegloriouscompanyltd.com.